codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/manual/user-needs/what-should-my-site-do.md

 subtitle: Principles For City Websites
 ---

-The internet has changed and improved many aspects of peoples' lives: from education to commerce and transport to employment.
+The internet has changed and improved many aspects of peoples' lives: from education to commerce, from transportation to employment.
 Cities must now also meet their citizens where they are spending more and more time: online.

-A city's website is its front door: a place for it to do business with its citizens.
-A town hall that can be accessed from any location and at any time.
-A way to provide the services and information that citizens need simply, clearly and quickly.
+A city's website is its digital front door.
+It's a place for it to do business with its citizens, a city hall that can be accessed from any location and at any time.
+Websites are a way to provide the services and information that citizens need simply, clearly and quickly.

-In this guide, we'll cover general principles for city websites,  how to start publishing effective web content, and how to prioritise transactional needs.
+In this guide, we'll cover general principles for city websites, how to start publishing effective web content, and how to prioritize transactional needs.

 ## General principles for city websites

 City websites should:

- -  serve citizens' needs
+ -  Serve citizens' needs
- -  make it easy for everyone to be participate
+ -  Make it easy for everyone to be participate
- - be produced iteratively
+ -  Be produced iteratively
- - use data to decide what to do
+ -  Use data to decide what to do
- - These guidelines are drawn from our principles for 21st Century Government.
+ - These guidelines are drawn from our [Principles for 21st Century Government](https://www.codeforamerica.org/governments/principles/).

 ## Serve citizens' needs

 Effective city websites serve their citizens' needs by identifying and thinking about the effective delivery of real user needs.
 Citizens come to city government websites to accomplish specific tasks and to fulfil needs - even when those needs may at first seem vague.

 When we talk about cities serving citizens' needs, we explicitly mean citizens, not government.
-Example citizen needs might include choosing a school, starting a new business or paying a bill
+Example citizen needs might include choosing a school, starting a new business or paying a bill.

 Every page on a city website should be simple, clear and contain all the information that someone might need.